Saurasai/LR/README.md

-# Ecommerce Customer Data Science
+# Unveiling Customer Behavior: A Linear Regression Approach to Ecommerce Data

 ## Overview
 This project involves the analysis of customer data for an Ecommerce company based in New York City.
 The company offers clothing online sales and in-store style and clothing advice sessions.
 Customers can access these services through a mobile app or website.